TeamShadow/Tutorials/tutorials/source/singletons.rst

 In other programming languages, when a method or a variable is marked as ``static``, it means that the method or variable is shared between all instances of a class.
 It does not "belong" to an individual object.
 However, in **Shadow** ``static`` does not exist.
 Instead, we are able to create a specific type of class called ``singleton``.
 In a broad sense, defining a  ``singleton`` class means that **only one object of that class can exist at one time,** per thread.
 For example, if your program has 5 threads, only one copy of the object is allowed to exist in each.

 Although creating a ``singleton`` class can be helpful, it should not be used too often.
-Some popular applications of ``singleton`` would be to either log data (e.g. logging patient info in a doctor’s office database), or to keep track of the number of times a particular object is created.
+Some popular applications of ``singleton`` would be to either log data (e.g. logging patient info in a doctor's office database), or to keep track of the number of times a particular object is created.
 Overall, the goal is put a lot of information **into** the ``singleton`` (like with a logger), as opposed to taking information out of it.

 How does this work?
 Take a look at the example below.
 The ``singleton`` object keeps track of the number of times a ``CovertOperation`` object is created.